 Corporations get hacked all the time.
 This is not news to anyone in the security business, but it has certainly received a lot of attention from those in the media over the last few weeks because of a couple of large-scale credit card events at both Target and Neiman Marcus.

 For the average person, website security and credit card hacking are nebulous and difficult to understand.
-It’s something for other people to worry about.
+It seems like something for other people to worry about.
 However, this is a dangerous way to think about these problems.
 As these cases have illustrated, everyone has a stake in keeping websites and credit processing tools clean.
-Hackers don’t seem to matter if you’re likely to never be defrauded.
+Hackers don’t seem to care if you’re likely to never be defrauded.

 However, as NPR has noted, the threat becomes much clearer when seventy million people can have their credit card information compromised.
 With that many people compromised, it’s likely that most people know someone who was affected.
 All of a sudden, hackers don’t seem like someone else’s problem.
-The specifics of the Target and Neiman Marcus cases revolve around point of sale credit card purchases.
+The specifics of the Target and Neiman Marcus breaches involved point of sale credit card purchases.

 In essence, it’s up to you to create a virtuous circle with your website.
 In order to insure that you keep customers coming to your site, those people need to be confident that it’s safe to do so.
 This is why it’s important to proactively defend your domain.

 If you are worried that your site may already be infected, we have tools to help you scan your website and clean up any malicious code.
-If your site hasn’t been hit with malware, let us proactively protect your website and your business by keeping cyber hackers at bay before they can materially harm your business.
+If your site hasn’t been hit with malware, let us proactively protect your website by keeping cyber hackers at bay before they can harm your business.